-- Please evaluate the following statements about your preceptor and indicate your level of agreement by checking the appropriate rating boxes (1= strongly disagree through 5 = strongly agree).
+- Please evaluate the following statements about your Preceptor and indicate your level of agreement by checking the appropriate rating boxes (1= strongly disagree through 5 = strongly agree).
 If you assign a score of 3 or below, please include a comment. - This evaluation can be done at mid-semester, and is required at the conclusion of the semester.
-The form is to be reported to the Instructor of Record who will then file it on the SoN I-drive.
+The form is to be reported to the Instructor of Record who will then file it with School of Nursing.
 The student and Instructor of Record will determine the communication plan with the preceptor, based on student comfort.
 The Student Evaluation of Preceptor will assist the Instructor of Record in determining matches for future student placement.